perchouli/codernitydb/docs/database_indexes.rst

 Tables, collections...?
 -------------------------

-    Ok, I got it, but can I store more than one data type in Database.
+    OK, I got it, but can I store more than one data type in Database.
 Is there something like table or collection ?

 .. note::